Country _ Name

 Attitude of the country towards modern payment services

-In January 2022 and in order to modernise regulation and facilitate developments and innovations in low-value means of payment, the Central Bank of Chile has published a new regulation that authorises the creation and regulates the operation of Clearing Houses for Low-Value Payments (CPBV or Cámaras de compensación para pagos de bajo valor).
+In January 2022 and in order to modernise regulation and facilitate developments and innovations in low-value means of payment, the Central Bank of Chile published a new regulation that authorised the creation and regulated the operation of Clearing Houses for Low-Value Payments (CPBV or Cámaras de compensación para pagos de bajo valor).
+The new Chapter III.H.6 of the Compendium of Financial Regulations "Authorises the creation and regulates the operation of Low-Value Payment Clearing Houses, in which banking companies or other financial institutions subject to supervision by the Financial Market Commission participate".
+Furthermore, according to the XIII Minsait Payments' report on Trends in Means of Payment, Chile is one of the countries where the virtual card penetration is concentrated, where more than 40% of the population declares having at least one card in virtual format.

 Legal affairs